orcc/orc-apps/Predistortion/docs/readme.txt

 The 'lib'-folder contains native function bodies, which are required when the filter is realized as C code and compiled for a Linux workstation.
-Native functions are provided in two files: linux.c and linuxbin.c of which the first reads and writes text files and the latter binary files.
+Native functions are provided in three files: linux.c, linuxbin.c and linuxmulti.c of which the first reads and writes text files and the latter binary files.
 The 'lib' folder has also an input sample sequence and a reference output signal both in text and binary format.
 The FIR filter and the local oscillator